DelphinusLab/prover-node-docker/README.md

 Pull the latest changes from the repository with `git pull`.

 You many need to stash changes if you have modified the `docker-compose.yml` file and apply them again.

+Similarly, if `prover_config.json` or `dry_run_config.json` have been modified, ensure the changes are applied again.

 ### Delete Volume